Hemraj0007/Banking_System/README.md

 # Project--Banking_System
 Name-Hemraj Chakravarti
 Batch-3
 Employee Id-194565

-The banking application allows the user, i.e., the bank employee to create a bank account for a specific client.
-It allows him to list all the available bank accounts.
+The banking application allows the user, i.e., the User to create a bank account.
+It allows User to avail bank account Services.
 For each account, it allows him to display the account details, withdraw money and deposit money.
 Services Provided
 1) Open a new bank account
 2) Deposit to a bank account